 Where ideas meet practice

 Harvard Kennedy School is a place where ideas meet practice as scholars and practitioners conduct research on pressing public policy problems and share their insights with students.
 In addition to research and teaching, our faculty is actively engaged in the affairs of the world—shaping public policy, advising governments, and helping to run major institutions in the United States and abroad.
 The learning in our classrooms reflects this reality.

-Faculty teaching in the Master in Public Administration in International Development (MPA/ID) Program come from a range of countries—Argentina, China, Cuba, India, Pakistan, Peru, South Africa, Turkey, the UK, Venezuela, as well as the U.S.—and varied disciplines (such as economics, political science, and public administration).
+Faculty teaching in the Master in Public Administration in International Development (MPA/ID) Program come from a range of countries—Canada, China, Cuba, India, Pakistan, Peru, South Africa, Turkey, the UK, Venezuela, as well as the U.S.—and varied disciplines (such as economics, political science, and public administration).
 They are leaders in their fields of scholarship.
 Their research is changing the ways in which poverty and underdevelopment are analyzed and approached.

 What particularly distinguishes MPA/ID faculty members is that they are scholars and practitioners.
 Over the course of their careers, our faculty members are likely to hold full-time positions in government or international organizations.
 They also work with:

 - International organizations like the Asian Development Bank, IMF, UN, and the World Bank